Helium820/RetinaNet/README.md

 ## Object Detection with RetinaNet

-Demonstrations of RetinaNet on Classification (Weather Image) problem.
+Demonstrations of RetinaNet on Classification & Detection (Weather Image) problem.